Godmiliut/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+### Reflection

+- Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+  I believe some topics that are fundamental for the completion of this assignment were not thoroughly discussed through the labs.
+These include the Routes components and the axios library.
+Otherwise, I believe the Fast Food Feud and the Twitter clone were pretty helpful as practical resources for ReactJS.

+- If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+  If I had more time, I would have focused on getting the stretch features done.
+Although the ShoppingCart and the CheckoutForm components are complex features to accomplish, counting with the familiarity to these challenges will be definitely beneficial for future assignments.

+- Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+  Although time was very limited, I was able to show all the features I had done so far and received constructive feedback from my peers and instructors.